Chocolate Easter Nests

 • Vanilla essence – works to enhance all the flavours from the other ingredients in the recipe.

-• Coconut oil – this is helping the nests adhere when they’re chilled.
+• Coconut oil – helps the nests adhere when they’re chilled.
 It’s also the reason they’ll fall apart if they’re brought to room temperature.
 Always remember to serve straight from the fridge!

-• Cacao butter – gives these Easter nests a fuller and much more rich flavour than using coconut oil alone.
-If this is not stocked in your supermarket you could try it with milk or dark chocolate too.
+• Cacao butter – provides a fuller and much more rich flavour than using coconut oil alone.
+If this is not stocked at your local supermarket simply replace it with milk or dark chocolate.
 In this case I’d leave out the cocoa.

-• Sultanas – Are simply adding sweetness to this treat.
+• Sultanas – adding sweetness to this fun treat.

-This really is quite a forgiving recipe, so you could definitely get experimental with it.
-Swap the sultanas for dried cranberries or blueberries, add choc chips instead of cacao nibs… whatever you like!
+This is quite a forgiving recipe, so you could definitely get experimental with it.
+Swap the sultanas for dried cranberries or blueberries, add chocolate chips instead of cacao nibs… whatever you like!
+They’ll be a super cute addition to your Easter celebrations.

 How To Make These Chocolate Easter Nests

-Once you have all your ingredients laid out this is relatively quick to make.
+These Easter treats are relatively quick to make in just a few simple steps.
 It’s a melt, mix, chill and serve recipe.
 And one that will be loved by kids and adults alike.
 They make excellent Easter gifts too!

-1. Line a muffin tin with baking cups.
+1. Line a muffin tin with cupcake cases/baking cups.

 2. Mix the chocolate buckinis, desiccated coconut, cacao nibs, cacao powder, vanilla and maple syrup together in a large bowl.